Trumpet Instruction

 What are your expectations for practice?
 I expect beginning students to commit to a minimum of 30 minutes of practice, five days per week.
 Intermediate and advanced students typically put in more time than that because they have already discovered how fun it is!
 Similar to school homework, parental involvement and support during student practice time is especially important for young beginners.

 Do you hold recitals?
 I don’t, but I strongly encourage students to find a place where they can play their instrument as regularly as possible with other people, including school or church groups and self-organized music groups.
-I'm also happy to help arrange festival or competition performances for student musicians who are interested, and I will help student musicians prepare for All-State Music and other appropriate auditions.
+I'm also happy to help students prepare for festival or competition performances as well as All-State or other music auditions.

 How are lessons scheduled?
 Do I need to commit to a certain number of lessons ahead of time?
 Lessons are scheduled weekly.
 I recommend 30-minute lessons for beginners, and 45-minute lessons for more advanced players, but you may choose the length of lesson you prefer regardless.
 Lessons are grouped into four-month sessions (January - April, May - August, September - December), and I require a one-session (four-month) commitment.
 First-time students may choose to exit after one month if they wish with no additional obligation.
 I will take on students mid-session if there are available slots.
 Single lessons are available for advanced/professional players - contact me for rates.

 How does payment work?
 You are free to pre-pay for the entire session, or to pay one month at a time.
 I use Paypal to send an invoice one week prior to the first lesson of each month, and payment is due prior to that first lesson.
-I accept any major credit card that Paypal accepts, as well as cash or check if you prefer.
+I accept Venmo, Zelle, any major credit card that Paypal accepts, cash, or check if you prefer.
 Unfortunately, I cannot teach a lesson if that month's payment has not been made.

 What equipment and resources will I need that are not covered by my lesson fee?
 You will be responsible to acquire your own instrument, accessories, and music books.
 Please contact me for the most updated recommended list for your instrument.